id-shiv/iutils/README.md

-# nlplib
+# iutils

-Modules for Natural Language Processing
+Modules for problems solving with Machine Learning